Kaufman Apraxia | K-SLP Research

 Meet The Author

-Nancy Kaufman, MA, CCC-SLP, has dedicated herself to establishing the Kaufman Speech to Language Protocol (K-SLP) since 1979, a treatment approach to help children become effective vocal communicators.
+Nancy R. Kaufman, MA, CCC-SLP, has dedicated herself to establishing the Kaufman Speech to Language Protocol (K-SLP) since 1979, a treatment approach to help children become effective vocal communicators.
 The K-SLP has evolved over the years to include the most current research in childhood apraxia of speech (CAS), motor learning, and applied behavior analysis (ABA), and its methods and materials are used by speech-language pathologists worldwide.
 In addition, many ABA specialists have adopted the K-SLP for children with autism spectrum disorders.

 Nancy has been honored by both of her alma maters: she received the Distinguished Alumni Award from Wayne State University in 2015 and the Outstanding Alumni Award from Michigan State University in 2010.
 She was awarded the Michigan Speech-Language-Hearing Association (MSHA) Distinguished Service Award in 2011 and the West Bloomfield Township Chamber of Commerce Community Excellence Business Person of the Year Award in 2015.
 She was also recognized by the Lawrence Technological University Leaders & Innovators program.
 The KCC has received MSHA's Clinical Service Award and Corp!
 Magazine's Best of Michigan Business Award.
 Nancy has three grown children and resides with her husband in West Bloomfield, Michigan.